zorko-io/zorko-platform/CONTRIBUTING.md

 It's a must have to provive unite tests on `Util` layer, in some special cases they may contain integration test as well.

-// TODO: gh-18 - link to test harness tool
+For more info look at [Testing Docs](tools/tool-test-harness/README.md)

 #### Integration Testing

 We prefer integration testing on next layers: `Access`, `Engine` and `Manager`, however unit testing are welcome, but discuss it with team before starting implementation

-For more info look at [Testing Docs](...)
+For more info look at [Testing Docs](tools/tool-test-harness/README.md)

 #### E2E Tests